hermangroup/docs/masternodes/setup.rst

 .. figure:: img/setup-collateral-dmt-steps.png
    :width: 400px

-   Dash Masternode Tool configuration steps
+   Historia Masternode Tool configuration steps

 #.
 Click the **New** button.
 #.
 Ensure you are on the settings page for a Non-deterministic